 The Chisum Patent Academy can custom-design seminars focused on our clients’ particular interests and needs.
 Potential topics run the gamut from satisfying disclosure requirements for biotechnology patent applications to crafting a winning Federal Circuit appellate brief.
 We can also provide comprehensive overviews of recent Federal Circuit and Supreme Court developments.
-Although we offer our public seminars in New York, Seattle, and Cincinnati, the Chisum Patent Academy will work with clients throughout the U.S. and abroad to offer on-site programming at any time of year.
+Although we offer our public seminars in Seattle, Washington, D.C., and Cincinnati, the Chisum Patent Academy will work with clients throughout the U.S. and abroad to offer on-site programming at any time of year.

-The Chisum Patent Academy will apply for 18 hours of CLE accreditation per seminar in those states where we conduct seminars.
+The Chisum Patent Academy will apply for 12 hours of CLE accreditation per seminar in those states where we conduct two-day seminars.
 Where state bars require, we submit attendees’ names as they are listed on the sign-in sheet.
 If you are seeking CLE credit for a state other than where that seminar is being held, please apply directly to the appropriate state bar.